 Apple TV and AirPlay

-How To: make sure that both the Apple TV and your iPad are on the same Wi-Fi network.
+- Make sure that both the Apple TV and your iPad are on the same Wi-Fi network.
 You’ll know that everything is set up correctly if you see the AirPlay button pop up on your iPad.

 Digital AV Adapter

 Keep in mind that some TVs will only have a single HDMI cable, and this may already be in use for a cable box or other HD connection.
 Also, some older TVs will have video-only HDMI, which will limit you to the iPad’s speakers or headphone jack – and some very old TVs won’t even have an HDMI port at all.
+One more thing it that the cable chip compresses your video before delivering it to your TV.
+And although the video will look great, it will never be real 1080p.
 View the video below to get more information:

 The VGA Adapter is a high-quality and inexpensive (around $30) compromise that may be your best bet if you need to connect your iPad to a computer monitor, or to a TV or projector that has a VGA input.
 The good news is that you get HD video and mirroring capabilities (perfect for presentations, for example), but the bad news is that you get no sound; you’ll need to use either the onboard speakers, or buy a headphone jack adapter.
 Keep in mind that not all apps support VGA out, and some can vary in video quality and screen usage (i.e., you may get black borders around the video).